 - Email us at: firstname.lastname@example.org

-- Write to us at Customer Services, The Flag and Bunting Store, Unit 2, House 2, Lynderswood Farm, Lynderswood Lane, Braintree CM77 8JT
+- Write to us at Customer Services, The Cotton Bunting Company, Unit 2, House 2, Lynderswood Farm, Lynderswood Lane, Braintree CM77 8JT

 7. How we protect your personal data